 Do you believe that winning the lottery, an act of random luck, is a reliable shortcut to becoming wealthy?
 If so, you might have what Tom Corley, a financial expert who studies the habits of the rich and the poor, calls a “lottery mindset.”

-Someone with this mentality is likely to take uneducated risks with their money, such as playing the lottery or gambling.
+Someone with this mentality is likely to take uneducated risks with their money, such as gambling.
 These activities are seen as quick ways to get rich but rarely ever pay off.

 2. Joining a multi-level marketing company (MLM)

 Have you ever heard of Young Living, an essential oils company, Herbalife, a dietary supplement company, or LuLaRoe, a clothing company?
 All of these are multi-level marketing companies or MLMs.

 Often touted as easy ways to get rich quickly, work from home, and run your own business, you should be wary of MLMs.
 These companies often target women and, in particular, stay-at-home moms.
 They are not the get-rich-quick businesses that so many promise to be.

 When you join one as a “distributor,” you usually have to purchase the company’s inventory upfront and then must sell that inventory.
 Sounds straightforward, right?

 Well, while you can make a little money selling the inventory, the real way to make money in an MLM is by recruiting new distributors underneath you.
 Then, you make a commission based on their sales.

 The main problem with MLMs is that you are forced to purchase a lot of inventory upfront and it is often very difficult to sell.
 Which leaves you stuck with excess inventory that you’ve spent a lot of money on and no income.